© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roundabout Wood moated site, fishponds, and farming and settlement remains is a scheduled monument protected by Historic England under reference 1015211.
 View the official record →

-Roundabout Wood moated site, fishponds, and farming and settlement remains is a complex of medieval and post-medieval features located in Buckinghamshire.
+Roundabout Wood moated site, fishponds, and farming and settlement remains is a medieval monument located in Buckinghamshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015211.

 Roundabout Wood moated site, fishponds, and farming and settlement remains is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015211.